-- (1) All sending areas shall be shown on the Official Zoning Map. - (2) New sending areas may be designated by the County Council through a Zoning Map amendment (see WCC Chapter 22.10 (Legislative Action Procedures)).

-Commented [CES3]: Added to support new policy 20.89.050(2)(a) (though this should have been the main reason from the start).

-- (3) Sending areas may be created in the Rural, Rural Residential, Rural Residential-Island, Eliza Island Agriculture, Rural Forestry, Lake Whatcom Overlay, and Water Resources Protection Overlay districts. - .041 Designation of Sending Areas.
-In addition to those areas which qualify as sending areas according to the official Whatcom County zoning map, the county council may approve additional sending areas.
-Such additional areas may be approved only through the process established for amendments to the official Whatcom County zoning map and pursuant to the procedures and requirements in Chapter 22.10 WCC, Amendments. - (4) .042 Urban Residential (UR) and Rural Residential (RR) Sending Areas.
+- (1) All sending areas shall be shown on the Official Zoning Map. - (2) New sending areas may be designated by the County Council through a Zoning Map amendment (see WCC Chapter 22.10 (Legislative Action Procedures)). - (3) Sending areas may be created in the Rural, Rural Residential, Rural Residential-Island, Eliza Island Agriculture, Rural Forestry, Lake Whatcom Overlay, and Water Resources Protection Overlay districts. - (4) Urban Residential (UR) and Rural Residential (RR) Sending Areas.
 Parcels zoned UR or RR within a designated sending area shall be granted certified TDR units based upon the official zone density for parcels with public water and sewer, regardless of whether such services are currently available to the subject parcel(s).
-For purposes of determining available TDRs only, parcels located within a designated sending area that are zoned UR, and which do not currently have public water and sewer service, shall be certified TDRs based upon the official zone density for a parcel with public water and sewer, regardless of whether public water and sewer service is currently available to the subject parcels.
-Sending parcels that are zoned RR, which currently have neither public water or sewer, shall be certified TDRs based upon the official zone density for an RR parcel that does have public water or sewer available.